day8/re-frame/docs/reusable-components.md

 BTW, in a more complicated case, you can imagine a Component being provided with more than just a couple of `I/O` functions.
-Instead, it could be supplied with a `map` which nominates many, many `I/O` functions which provide to it the necessary "access" it required.
+Instead, it could be supplied with a `map` which nominates many, many `I/O` functions which provide to it the necessary "access" it requires.

 <!--